vdanniel/quickstart-hail/readme.md

 The core directories in this repository are:

-- packer - Documentation and example configuration of Packer (used in the AMI build process)
+- packer-files - Documentation and example configuration of Packer (used in the AMI build process)
 - sagemaker - Sample Jupyter Notebooks and shell scripts
 - submodules - Optional submodules supporting the deployment
 - templates - CloudFormation nested stacks